Brunolimaa/sportygroup/README.md

 <img src="https://github.com/user-attachments/assets/cfcaeef7-6607-4dc3-b8ac-56383f12368e" height="50"/>

-This is a simple backend service built using Java 21, Spring Boot 3 and Kafka as a message broken.
+This is a simple backend service built using Java 21, Spring Boot 3 and Kafka as a message broker.

 - **Back-end**: The backend is built using Java 21.
 - **API**: The service is built using Spring Boot 3
-- **Message**: The message broken is built using kafka to publish messages to a topic
+- **Message**: The message broker is built using kafka to publish messages to a topic

 ## Requirements